besttodd/besttodd/README.md

 -->

 - 🔭 I’m currently working on getting a job in the IT industry
-- 🌱 I’m currently learning anything and everything I can
+- 🌱 I’m currently brushing up on my Java and playing with Android apps
-- 🤔 I’m looking for help with feedback or advice to starting out
+- 🤔 I’m looking for leads into the IT world
 - ⚡ Fun fact: I like 4x4's, big tyres and mud

 ### Languages & Tools